lewis-hue/End-to-End-Data-Architecture-and-Analytics-Pipeline-on-AWS/README.md

 ![Feature Engineering](https://github.com/lewis-hue/End-to-End-Data-Architecture-and-Analytics-Pipeline-on-AWS/blob/main/Feature_Engineering_Sagemaker.png)

 ![Prediction models](https://github.com/lewis-hue/End-to-End-Data-Architecture-and-Analytics-Pipeline-on-AWS/blob/main/Machine_Learning_Model%20(Sagemaker).png)

 **Description:**

-**Amazon SageMaker** is used for feature engineering and machine learning model training.
-Feature engineering is performed on the curated data to generate new features that can better predict customer behavior and trends.
+**Amazon SageMaker** is used for feature engineering and machine learning.
+It processes the curated data to create new features that improve model predictions.
+For instance, churn prediction and loan activity prediction models are built based on customer behavior data.

-A churn prediction model and a loan activity prediction model are built, using relevant features derived from customer transaction history, loan activity, and engagement data.

 **Impact:**

-- Cleans and enriches data by creating new, predictive features.
-- Trains machine learning models on the enriched data to predict key outcomes like customer churn and loan activity.
+- **Feature Engineering**: Generates new predictive features, improving model accuracy.
+- **Machine Learning Models**: Trains predictive models that provide actionable insights into customer behavior and trends.

 **Importance:**

-Feature engineering is essential for building accurate predictive models.
-Machine learning models help in making data-driven decisions, such as targeting customers at risk of churn or identifying high-value loan customers.
+Feature engineering and machine learning are crucial for building predictive models that help businesses make data-driven decisions, such as identifying high-value customers or predicting churn.

 ---